jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

   (b) impose both of the following conditions:
     (i) the condition that the person use a particular name or title approved by the Bank; and (ii) the condition that the person carry on in New Zealand only those activities specified by the Bank in the notice.
-(3) In the case of an authorisation under subsection (1)﻿(b), the Bank must— (a) give the authorisation by notice in the Gazette ; and (b) impose the condition that each member of the class of persons carries on in New Zealand only those activities specified by the Bank in the notice in the Gazette in respect of the class to which that member belongs.
+(3) In the case of an authorisation under subsection (1)﻿(b),— (a) the authorisation is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and (b) the Bank must impose the condition that each member of the class of persons carries on in New Zealand only those activities specified by the Bank in the authorisation in respect of the class to which that member belongs.
 (4) In the case of an authorisation under subsection (1)﻿(c) to (f), the Bank must— (a) give the authorisation by notice in writing to the person; and (b) impose the condition that the person uses a particular name or title approved by the Bank.